GM Korea union picks centrist to replace hardline chief

-SEOUL, Sept 11 General Motors Co's South Korean labour union picked a center-left unionist to replace the current hardline chief, a spokesman said on Wednesday.
+SEOUL General Motors Co's (GM.N) South Korean labor union picked a center-left unionist to replace the current hardline chief, a spokesman said on Wednesday.

 Jeong Jong-hwan, who garnered 59 percent of the vote, pledged to secure more production in South Korea, addressing concerns that GM may reduce its footprint in the key manufacturing base.

-Mounting labour costs and militant unionism have spurred GM to rethink its reliance on South Korea for a fifth of its global production, sources previously told Reuters.
+Mounting labor costs and militant unionism have spurred GM to rethink its reliance on South Korea for a fifth of its global production, sources previously told Reuters.

 Jeong promised to call for the automaker to shift output of 100,000 vehicles from China to South Korea.